Tadashi Hamada: Reception

 A review by Manohla Dargis of The New York Times describes that Tadashi "isn't much better" than the "disappointingly bland maternal creation," Aunt Cass.
 In her review, Dargis states that this is despite Tadashi being a "hunky brainiac who studies at an institute of higher nerdiness alongside a Scooby Doo-like posse."
 The Japan Times describes that Tadashi "fits the normal Hollywood bill of a polite young Japanese male".
 At one point in his review, Sam Adams of Indiewire's "Criticwire" blog, writes that Tadashi has a "nurturing spirit".
 Adams also criticizes Tadashi's death, calling it "underplayed and unseen".
 After mentioning another blogger's interpretation of why Hiro didn't want to lose Baymax, Adams writes that, "Even in retrospect, Tadashi's death isn't rendered significant."

-In other media

-The character is alluded in Avengers: Age of Ultron.
-While looking for a replacement AI, Tony Stark looks through several other AIs; one is labeled Tadashi and another is Jocasta but both were passed over for F.R.I.D.A.Y.